Related Articles

 "In knowledge work the key question is: What is the task?" ~ Peter Drucker [9]

-A project is a system composed by the people, who will deliver and the people, who define what to be delivered.
+A service is a system composed by the people, who will deliver and the people, who define what to be delivered.
 We shall call the former group Capability and the latter group Client.
 Capability is represented by the delivering organization's knowledge, skills and experience.
 The Client is responsible for defining the task i.e. "what to do".
 The Capability is responsible for defining "how to do the what".

 In Kanban we don't use "task" but "work item".
 A Work Item is a deliverable or a component thereof resulting from the demand placed at the system that will be worked on by a service.
 A Workflow is a series of activities that results in products or services being delivered.
-The workflow or a selected part of it is represented on a kanban board by a set of sequential columns showing the knowledge discovery activities that the work item passes through.
+The workflow or a selected part of it is represented on a Kanban board by a set of sequential columns showing the knowledge discovery activities that the work item passes through.
+In Kanban, a Work Item Type is a grouping of work items that behave similarly and follow the same workflow.
+Examples of work item types are information requests, campaigns, incidents, defects, product features, whole products, or projects.

-• Having Knowledge to be discovered on what to do: This pertains to the overall problem definition of the work item.
+- Having Knowledge to be discovered on what to do: This pertains to the overall problem definition of the work item.

-• Having Knowledge to be discovered on how to do it: This involves the specific solution or methods required to complete the work item.
+- Having Knowledge to be discovered on how to do it: This involves the specific solution or methods required to complete the work item.

-• Having Knowledge to be discovered on both what to do and how to do it: This encompasses both the overall problem definition and the specific solution or methods needed to complete the work item.
+- Having Knowledge to be discovered on both what to do and how to do it: This encompasses both the overall problem definition and the specific solution or methods needed to complete the work item.

 When a work item is a whole project we will use the process explained in detail here to find the amount of missing information in bits.